-Pharmacies, also called chemists, are one-stop health shops, offering services ranging from dispensing medicines and giving advice on minor ailments, to running clinics and helping you manage conditions such as asthma or diabetes.
+Community pharmacies, also called chemists, are one-stop health shops, offering services ranging from dispensing prescription medicines, selling medicines over the counter, giving advice on minor ailments, to providing services to help you to stop smoking and manage conditions such as asthma.

 Finding out if you need to see a doctor